masc-ucsc/docs/docs/pyrope/04-variables.md

     elastic update because it does not consider the abort or retry.

-The previous rules will clear a valid only if an expression has no valids, but the only way to have a non-valid is if the inputs to the lambda are invalid or if the valid is explicitly clear.
-The rules are designed to have no overhead when valids are not used.
+The previous rules will clear a valid only if an expression has no valid, but the only way to have a non-valid is if the inputs to the lambda are invalid or if the valid is explicitly clear.
+The rules are designed to have no overhead when valid are not used.
 The compiler should detect that the valid is true all the time, and the associated logic is removed.